Tips for Effective Lead Nurturing and Management

 Make a course of emails that leads can sign up for.
 Give your audience a daily lesson on how to solve a problem they are having.

 Unlike stand-alone email blasts, lead nurturing emails get 4–10 times as many replies (DemandGen Report).
 In contrast to a general email newsletter, lead nurturing emails can be very specific to the recipient.

 Find out what kind of content your leads will be interested in at each stage of the sales funnel so you can give them something of value and help them get closer to making a purchase.

 A hot prospect, on the other hand, might already be familiar with your product and be very interested in your solution.
-You can send them a link to your pricing calculator, which figures out how much your product will cost to install and how much fuel it will save them over time.
+You can send them a link to your pricing calculator, which determines how much your product will cost to install and how much fuel it will save them over time.

-Curate content or make your own content for your website so you can easily send highly relevant content to your leads based on what they’re interested in and how close they are to making a buying decision.
+Curate content or make your content for your website so you can easily send highly relevant content to your leads based on what they’re interested in and how close they are to making a buying decision.

 Try these three ideas:

 - Using the pages they visit on your website, the links they click, and the forms they fill out, marketing automation software lets you tag your contacts’ interests.

 - Details in the contact record, like the contact status and contact score, can tell you if a lead in your database is hot or cold.